vodik/powersave/README.md

 usage: backlight [value]
 ```

 `backlight` is a simple utility to control the backlight.
+It is suid so
+any user can set it.

 ### bulkw